intel/dffml/docs/cli.rst

 ============

-Almost anything you can get done with the Python API you can get done with the command line interface too.
+Almost anything you can get done with the Python API you can get done with the command line interface too (and HTTP API).

+There are many more commands than what is listed here.
+Use the ``-h`` flag to see them all.

 .. contents:: Command Line Interface

 Model
 -----

 Train, asses accuracy, and use models for prediction.
+See the plugin docs for :doc:`/plugins/dffml_model` for usage.

 DataFlow
 --------